Sanok

-The town's history goes back almost a thousand years to when it was part of a medieval trade route.
+The town's history goes back over a thousand years to when it was part of a medieval trade route.
 The Museum of Folk Architecture as well as the refurbished Sanok Castle and Old Town are popular points of interest.
 The region also features a 70 km trail for hikers and cyclists.

 Geography

 The city of Sanok is the capital of Sanok County in the Subcarpathian Voivodeship in Poland.
 Previously, it was in the Krosno Voivodeship (1975–1998) and in the Ruthenian Voivodeship (1340–1772), which was part of the Cherven Cities/Red Ruthenia region, and in wider sense, of the Lesser Poland Province (not of Lesser Poland proper).
 Historically, it was part of the Land of Sanok.

 This historic city is situated on the San River at the foot of Castle Hill in the Lesser Poland (Małopolska) region.
 It lies in a wooded, hilly area near the national road number 28, which runs along southern Poland, from Ustrzyki Dolne to Wadowice (340 km away).
 It is located in the heartland of the Pogórze Bukowskie part of Doły (Pits), and its average elevation is 300 m above sea level, although there are some hills located within the confines of the city.

 Sanok is located on the bank of the river San.
 The area surrounding mountain range stretches between the Wisłok, Osława and San Rivers in the Salt Mountains (Central Beskidian Piedmont), in the inland with temperateness climate.
 The hills of the Bieszczady mountain range are typical for this countryside.
 Sanok County is bordered by Krosno County to the west, Brzozów County to the north, Przemyśl County to the north-east and Lesko County to the east.
 It also borders Slovakia to the south.

 Before World War II, the Oslawa and San Rivers line was designated the wild frontier between Poles and Lemkos.

 The city is a member of Carpathian Euroregion, which is designed to bring together the people who inhabit the region of the Carpathian Mountains and to facilitate their cooperation in the fields of science, culture, education, trade, tourism and economy.